vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 A client (could be an actual end user, could be an application, could be a service) accesses data through a database API (e.g. ODBC).
 Behind the scene, the database engine stores the data to files somewhere:  traditionnaly on local hard drives ; in modern systems in cloud storage.
 But at the end of the day the data is **stored in binary files in a propriatary format**.

+From that perspective, a data warehouse system or any analytical database (e.g. [Azure Data Explorer](https://vincentlauzon.com/2020/02/19/azure-data-explorer-kusto)) is similar to a database.

 This model has been around forever for good reasons.
 It has lots of advantages, including:

 * DB exposes functionalities (e.g. queries) independant of file formats allowing DB software implementation to